tobealive/docs/docs/concepts/testing.md

 ### Alternative test runners

-For ease integration, V supports alternative test runners.
+To ease integration, V supports alternative test runners.
 You can specify a test runner using the `-test-runner RUNNER_NAME` flag.
 See an up-to-date list of test runners using `v help test`.